nanolith/reading_list/README.md

 Reading List
 ============

-This is my current reading list, in Markdown format.
+This is my current reading list.
 My old reading list eventually reached over 1000 books, so I decided to start over.
 I order books in somewhat random categories, and there is no guarantee that this list is up to date with what I have read or not.
 In fact, there are many hundreds of books